High-Level Features

 - user account storage limits based on server policy

-- as rows in a database table?
+- values are stored as rows in database

-- can values be stored in other storage?
+- can values be stored in other storage? → hasn't been built yet

 - S3 (or compatible) bucket blobs